gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Plugin library upgrades

+Several libraries that are used by Gradle plugins have been upgraded:

+- The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.